-Classes begin (Last day to add a class for academic credit).
-Last day to withdraw and receive 100% tuition/fee refund Last day to withdraw and receive 50% tuition/fee refund MAY 21TUESDAY Last day to withdraw from a course or all courses MAY 24FRIDAY JUNE 3MONDAY ULL SUMMER TERM 2024 Deadline to clear the Business Office (payment in full).
-Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled Classes begin.
-LATE REGISTRATION BEGINS Last day to withdraw and receive 100% tuition/fee refund MAY 17FRIDAY LATE REGISTRATION ENDS (Last day to add a class for academic credit).
-Last day to withdraw and receive 85% tuition/fee refund MAY 24FRIDAY Last day to withdraw and receive 60% tuition/fee refund MAY 24FRIDAY Census Date.
-MAY 24FRIDAY Financial Aid Freeze Date.
-Financial Aid funds disbursed to the Business Office.
-MAY 27MONDAY Memorial Day Holiday - University Closed JUNE 3MONDAY Last day to withdraw and receive 45% tuition/fee refund JUNE 10MONDAY Last day to withdraw and receive 25% tuition/fee refund JUNE 19WEDNESDAY Juneteenth Holiday - University Closed JULY 4-5THUR-FRI Independence Day Holiday - University Closed JULY 10WEDNESDAY Last day to withdraw from a course or all courses AUG 12-16MON-FRI Final exams AUG 19MONDAY XTENDED SUMMER 2024 MAY 13MONDAY Deadline to clear the Business Office (payment in full).
-Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled Classes begin.
-LATE REGISTRATION BEGINS Last day to withdraw and receive 100% tuition/fee refund MAY 15 WEDNESDAY LATE REGISTRATION ENDS (Last day to add a class for academic credit).
-Last day to withdraw and receive 85% tuition/fee refund Last day to withdraw and receive 60% tuition/fee refund.
-MAY 22WEDNESDAY Last day to withdraw and receive 45% tuition/fee refund MAY 22WEDNESDAY Last day to withdraw and receive 25% tuition/fee refund Memorial Day Holiday - University Closed Juneteenth Holiday - University Closed Last day to withdraw from a course or all courses Independence Day Holiday - University Closed JULY 15-19MON-FRI JULY 22MONDAY MMER FLEX TERM I 2024 MAY 13 MONDAY Deadline to clear the Business Office (payment in full).
-Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled
+MAY 20MONDAY Classes begin (Last day to add a class for academic credit).
+Roster Certification opens MAY 20MONDAY Last day to withdraw and receive 100% tuition/fee refund MAY 21TUESDAY Last day to withdraw and receive 50% tuition/fee refund MAY 21TUESDAY Census Date MAY 23THURSDAY Last day to withdraw from a course or all courses MAY 24FRIDAY JUNE 3MONDAY Final grades due at noon LL SUMMER TERM 2024 MAY 13MONDAY Deadline to clear the Business Office (payment in full).
+Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled MAY 13MONDAY Classes begin.
+LATE REGISTRATION BEGINS Last day to withdraw and receive 100% tuition/fee refund LATE REGISTRATION ENDS (Last day to add a class for academic credit).
+Roster Certification opens Last day to withdraw and receive 85% tuition/fee refund Last day to withdraw and receive 60% tuition/fee refund MAY 24FRIDAY Title IV Hours Freeze Date.
+Financial Aid pushed to Business Office University Holiday - University Closed Last day to withdraw and receive 45% tuition/fee refund Last day to withdraw and receive 25% tuition/fee refund JUNE 19WEDNESDAY University Holiday - University Closed University Holiday - University Closed Last day to withdraw from a course or all courses AUG 12-16MON-FRI AUG 19MONDAY TENDED SUMMER 2024 MAY 13MONDAY Deadline to clear the Business Office (payment in full).
+Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled MAY 13MONDAY Classes begin.
+LATE REGISTRATION BEGINS MAY 14TUESDAY Last day to withdraw and receive 100% tuition/fee refund MAY 15WEDNESDAY LATE REGISTRATION ENDS (Last day to add a class for academic credit).
+Roster Certification opens MAY 16THURSDAY Last day to withdraw and receive 85% tuition/fee refund MAY 20MONDAY Last day to withdraw and receive 60% tuition/fee refund.
+Roster Certification closes MAY 22WEDNESDAY Last day to withdraw and receive 45% tuition/fee refund MAY 22WEDNESDAY Census Date MAY 24FRIDAY Last day to withdraw and receive 25% tuition/fee refund JUNE 19WEDNESDAY University Holiday - University Closed JUNE 21FRIDAY Last day to withdraw from a course or all courses JULY 4-5THUR-FRI University Holiday - University Closed JULY 15-19MON-FRI JULY 22MONDAY Final grades due at noon SUMMER FLEX TERM I 2024 MAY 13MONDAY Deadline to clear the Business Office (payment in full).
+Students who have not made payment arrangements for the term with the to D Business Office may have their schedules cancelled